JChristensen/DS3232RTC/ReadMe.txt

 (4) Copy the renamed folder to the Arduino sketchbook\libraries folder.

 --------------------------------------------------------------------------------
-The following example sketches are included with the Timezone library:
+The following example sketches are included with the DS3232RTC library:

-(No examples yet.)
+SetSerial -- Set the RTC from the Arduino serial monitor.
+Display date, time and temperature.

 --------------------------------------------------------------------------------
 Similar to the DS1307RTC library, the DS3232RTC library instantiates an RTC